open-horizon/examples/edge/evtstreams/sdr2evtstreams/CreateService.md

 cd ~   # or wherever you want
 git clone git@github.com:open-horizon/examples.git
 ```

 2. Copy the `sdr2evtstreams` dir to where you will start development of your new service:
 ```
 cp -a examples/edge/evtstreams/sdr2evtstreams ~/myservice     # or wherever cd ~/myservice
 ```

 3. Set the values in `horizon/hzn.json` to your own values.

-### Building and Publishing Your Own Version of the SDR To IBM Event Streams Edge Service

-1. Edit `main.go` however you want.
+4. Edit `main.go` however you want.
     - Note: this service is written in go, but you can write your service in any language.

-2. Build the sdr2evtstreams docker image:
+5. Build the sdr2evtstreams docker image:
 ```
 make
 ```

-3. Test the service by having Horizon start it locally:
+6. Test the service by having Horizon start it locally:
 ```
 hzn dev service start -S
 ```

-4. Check that the containers are running:
+7. Check that the containers are running:
 ```
 sudo docker ps
 ```

-5. See the sdr2evtstreams service output:
+8. See the sdr2evtstreams service output:

 	on **Linux**:
 	```